qirolab/laravel-themer/README.md

 ```
 Now you can run the `npm install` and `npm run dev` command to compile theme assets.

-You can also modify the root `webpack.mix.js` with the following code:
+If you add multiple `webpack.mix.js` of different themes in the root `webpack.mix.js`, then `webpack` may not compile these correctly.
+So, you should modify the root `webpack.mix.js` with the following code:
 ```js
 let theme = process.env.npm_config_theme;